s23577/NAI_ZJAZD1/ZJAZD_3_Movies_recommendation/README.md

 If you would like to contribute to this project, please feel free to create issues, submit pull requests, or make suggestions.
 We welcome all contributions.

-Enjoy using The Movie Recommendation Engine!
+Enjoy using The Movie and Series Recommendation Engine!